How To Name A Digital Executor

 - Informing any online communities or online friends of your death

-At this time, most state's don't formally recognize digital estate plans, including digital executors.
+At this time, most states don't formally recognize digital estate plans, including Digital Executors.
 However, this shouldn't stop you from creating a digital estate plan and figuring out who you'd like to carry out that plan.
-At the very least, your digital estate plan will give your family a sense of what digital assets and property you have, and what you'd like done with it all.
+At the very least, this will give your family a sense of what digital assets and property you have, and what you'd like done with it all.

-You may also name a co-executor in your will, which is one way of legally designating a digital executor.
-To learn more about naming co-executors in your will, see our article Naming Co-Executors.
+You may also name a Co-Executor in your Will, which is one way of legally designating a Digital Executor.
+To learn more about this see our article Naming Co-Executors.

 Naming A Digital Executor With An Estate Attorney